 No one wants to be seen as greedy, but no one wants to end up with the fewest candies either.
 As such, their goals are (in order of preference):

-- Not end up with the most candies, nor the fewest candies
+1. Do not end up with the most candies, nor the fewest candies (a tie for most or fewest also fails this condition)

 All of them are logical, rational, know each other’s goals, but cannot communicate before or during sharing.
 How many candies should each friend end up with?